aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

     print(a[i])
 ```

-Now that we are fully uquipped in terms of knoweledge about Python indexing, let's proceed to the Python slicing.
+Now that we are fully equipped in terms of knoweledge about Python indexing, let's proceed to the Python slicing.
 Python slicing provides simple access to subsequences in Python sequences and spares programmers the neccessity to loop explicitely, as we would do in C++, for example.
 Moreover, Python slicing [is implemented in C][30], so, it's it considerably faster than the respective code implemented with a Python loop.

 Syntax for the python slicing is the following `start:stop+step:step`, where `stop` indicates the last element of the sequence you want to "grasp".